Drugmaker Mylan gets boost from unlikely source: coal

-NEW YORK Mylan N.V.
+NEW YORK (Reuters) - Mylan N.V.
 (MYL.O) is best known for producing EpiPen emergency allergy treatments and generic drugs.

 But a non-pharmaceutical offering – refined coal – has quietly generated hundreds of millions of dollars of tax credits for the company over the last six years that have boosted its bottom line, according to a Reuters review of company filings.